Integration of sustainability risks in Anthos Fund & Asset Management’s investment decision-making process

 Statement on principal adverse impacts of investment decisions on sustainability factors

 Anthos Fund & Asset Management B.V.
-(Anthos) considers principal adverse impacts (PAI) of its investment decisions on sustainability factors.
+(Anthos; LEI: 724500604XSTP9D0NU75) considers principal adverse impacts (PAI) of its investment decisions on sustainability factors.
 The present statement is the consolidated statement on principal adverse impacts on sustainability factors of Anthos.
-Sustainability factors are environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
-This PAI statement describes how Anthos considers principal adverse impacts of its investment decisions on sustainability factors, as required by the Sustainable Finance Disclosure Regulation (SFDR).
-This statement applies as of 1 July 2022.
+This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January 2022 to 31 December 2022.

 Integration of sustainability risks in Anthos Fund & Asset Management’s remuneration policy